 Salaam, Noni Appa hugely benefits from the masterful storytelling by Dubey.
 The veteran gives the play a fun tone and most of the dialogues will crack you up.
 Even in its serious moments, the play manages to make you chuckle.
 There’s no interval – just two hours of non-stop laughter.
 Binny is the most colorful character and Jayati Bhatia plays her with utmost ease.
 Lillette's Noni is a prim and proper lady who mostly cares about what people think of her.
 Dubey seems perfect for the part and her dialogue delivery is spot on.
 Meher Acharia Dar and Rishi Khurana (as the watchman-cum-cook-chipkali bhagane wala) have smaller parts but add immense value.
 Since this play is presented by Fab India, the outfits worn by the characters are splendid.
 The sets are quite simple as most of the proceedings take place in their homes.

 Salaam, Noni Appa is a grand production backed by big names in the field of theatre.
 Going by the audience's reaction at its second show in Mumbai, this one will definitely have a long run.
-You can get your tickets for the upcoming shows on 15th July in Mumbai here.
+You can get your tickets for the upcoming show on 9th September in Mumbai.

 Disclaimer: If the dates for this event have expired, it means that there are no upcoming shows for the same.
 Dates will be updated once new shows are scheduled by the organizer.
 Keep checking this space for more.